4mnestic/local-latex-workshop/README.md

 # LaTeX Math Note-Taking Workspace

-VS Code workspace for mathematical notes, homework, and exercises with auto-compilation and snippet expansion.
+VS Code multi-root workspace for mathematical notes, homework, and exercises with auto-compilation and snippet expansion.

 ## Setup